Mobile: 0414 585 595

 By the time you switch it off the third time, you find yourself more absorbed in the experience of calmness.

-Self-hypnosis is helping you to switch off your fuzzy, distorted anxieties and worries.
+Self-hypnosis will help you to switch off your fuzzy, distorted anxieties and worries.

-Each time you practice and repeat these steps, the easier it gets to find relief from symptoms of stress and anxiety.
+Each time you practice and repeat these steps, the easier it gets to switch off and find relief from symptoms of stress and anxiety.

 • walking on the beach with sand beneath you feet